 Mood Whiplash: When telling the "excessive speeding" story; he has the California Highway Patrolman grooving to the theme to COPS, even walking to the beat of the song, but when he returns to Gabriel's car, he snaps right back into serious mode, shouting, "SHUT IT OFF!" at Gabriel.

-Later, he lets them go, only for Gabe's friend to run his mouth.
-The cop yanks out his gun and aims it at Gabe's friend, who continues to be a smartass until the cop pulls a Dramatic Gun Cock and tells him he's going to jail.
+Later, he lets them go, only for Gabe's friend Felipe to run his mouth.
+The cop yanks out his gun and aims it at Felipe, who continues to be a smartass until the cop pulls a Dramatic Gun Cock and tells him he's going to jail.

 Retroactive Wish: In one of his first routines, Gabriel talked about how much he loved chocolate cake; since then, people have brought him chocolate cake when they go to his shows.
 This caused one of his friends to ask, "Why didn't you do a joke about hookers?" and his girlfriend's son to say, "You should say you loveTransformers."

 Sassy Black Woman: During the Racist Gift Basket portion—complete with "You need Jesus".
 A different one shows up in his "I'm Not Fat, I'm Fluffy" special, who had very little patience for his checking in at the hotel at 1 AM.